vahonorato/eclipse_predictions/README.md

 Project Structure:
 -
-- "code -- v.*" is the eclipse predictions code with version (-- version.N)
+- "Medios_Eclipse.ipynb" is the eclipse predictions code with version (-- version.N)
-- "medios_eclipses" is the eclipse predictions article
+- "medios_eclipses.pdf" is the eclipse predictions article